 restoration effort, including purchase of the Veazie, Great Works, and Howland

 dams in 2010.
-The Penobscot Trust removed the Great Works Dam in 2012, the Veazie Dam in 2013 and will decommission and build a bypass around the Howland
+The Penobscot Trust removed the Great Works Dam in 2012, the Veazie Dam in 2013 and decommissioned and built a bypass around the Howland

 owned by Black Bear Hydro, the project will significantly improve access to